proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 ### Extending CI Workflows <a id='sssExtendCI'></a>

+To add a new test case, update the workflows in the following files:
+- `./github/workflows/test.yml`
+- `./github/workflows/generate.yml`
+- `./github/workflows/generate-list.yml`

-Add the new test case to the workflows in `./github/workflows/test.yml`, `./github/workflows/generate.yml`, and `./github/workflows/generate-list.yml`  in the user input section:
+In each file, include the test case in the user input section as shown below:

 ```
 on:
   workflow_dispatch: